Reformatories and Industrial Schools

 One of the earliest attempts to deal with delinquent children took place in 1756 with the founding of the Marine Society "for the purpose of clothing landsmen and boys for the use of the king's ship, and as an expedient to provide for poor boys who might become a nuisance."
 The training ship Warpsite was the outcome of this movement.

 In 1788, the Philanthropic Society was set up "for the protection of poor children, and the offsprings of convicted felons; and for the reformation of those who have themselves been engaged in criminal practices."
-In 1840, the Society opened the first Boys' Reformatory School at Redhill after visiting the farm colony at Mettray in France.
+In the same year, the opened what might be considered the first ever reformatory in Southwark.
+In 1849, the Society opened a Reformatory Farm School at Redhill after visiting the farm colony at Mettray in France.

 A number of individuals also set up influential establishments during this period which catered for poor or neglected children: